 Form I-551 (or a Green Card as it was formerly known) is the document you need to get.
 This document will enable you to immigrate to the U.S. on permanent resident status.
 There are different ways you can get Form I-551.
 Let us show you how.

 What is Form I-551?

 The form grants you permanent resident status.
 This is permission to stay in the U.S. for longer periods of time.
 The document is valid for a maximum of ten years and needs to be renewed before it expires.
-People who received a Form I-551 as a result of their marriage to a U.S. citizen first has a 2-year conditional period to complete after which they can renew their Green Card and receive one that is valid for 10 years.
+People who received Form I-551 as a result of their marriage to a U.S. citizen first have a 2-year conditional period to complete after which they can renew their Green Card and receive one that is valid for 10 years.

 In addition to permanent residency, a Green Card also grants you Employment Authorization.
 This is the right to work in the U.S. If you are in the process of applying for your I-551 Form, you can file for a Green Card EAD.
 This will grant you a temporary right to employment while you wait for your Green Card.